 - Apples – any apple you love works perfectly here.
 My favorites are Honeycrisp, Pink Lady, and Granny Smith.
 Or sub in cucumber to keep this smoothie lower in sugar.

 - Oranges – add a boost of Vitamin C and tasty flavor.
 You can also use Mandarins or Tangerines as well.

 - Spinach – or kale both work here, but I prefer the lighter flavor of spinach in this smoothie.

 - Kombucha – adds both flavor and naturally occurring probiotics.
 I also love to use fresh orange juice here for a sweeter version and an extra boost of Vitamin C. Coconut water also is super tasty and perfect for electrolytes.

-- Smoothie add-on’s – try some of my Superfood Smoothie Boosters.
+- Smoothie add-ons – try some of my Superfood Smoothie Boosters.
 My favorite thing to add to this smoothie is 1/4 of an avocado.
 It’s the perfect healthy fat to add to this smoothie.
-You can also add Greek yogurt for calcium or unsweetened almond milk to make this creamier.
+To make this creamier, you can add Greek yogurt for calcium or unsweetened almond milk.
 Protein powder is also another option that makes this more of a meal.
-Finally add some extra fiber with a bit of ground flax or chia seeds.
+Finally, add some extra fiber with some ground flax or chia seeds.

 How to make this recipe step by step

 Step 1: Add the ingredients in the order listed to a high-speed blender.